-In 2017/18 the College has delivered activity that has produced £28,618k in WG FE mainstream allocation funding (2016/17: £28,265k).
+In 2018/19 the College has delivered activity that has produced £29,215k in WG FE mainstream allocation funding (2017/18: £28,618k).

 The College had approximately 5,200 full-time students and 5,200 part-time students.
-The investment in facilities at Aberdare paid off with a growth on that campus and a largely unchanged picture on the other campuses.
+The investment in facilities at Aberdare paid off with a consolidated growth on that campus and a largely unchanged picture on the other campuses.
 The growth at Aberdare appears to be sustainable as the enrolments are largely on 2 year courses.
 The other campuses remain competitive, but longer term strategies for post 16 education in RCT and Caerphilly will be key.
 The school leaver progression to the college as a whole is fairly constant but the changes to the local employment market are making the competition for adults more intense.
-The college is reviewing its application and enrolment processes to ensure that our conversion rate from application to enrolment is maximised.
+The college has invested in new software to support the application and enrolment processes to ensure that our conversion rate from application to enrolment is maximised.